ambernettech/chefdk-fundamentals/scene_08.md

 28
 -

 Well that is the first step.
-Now the template exists is ready for us to define the content within the template file.
+Now that the template exists.
+We are ready for us to define the content within the template file.

 -
 29
 -

-Now we need to understand what it ERB means.
+Now we need to understand what does ERB mean.

 -
 30